ericmuckley/starrydb-explorer/README.md

-# Hosted dashboard
+# StarryDB explorer

-This is a template for a dashboard with interactive plotting that is hosted online for remote viewing.
-It uses the Plotly Dash framework built on top of Flask for Python.
+This is a web application for interactive plotting of the StarryDB database.

 ## Testing locally